rlaw23/rlaw23.github.io/finance/financial_products_practices/20_futures.markdown

 ## BBG Ticker Convention

-BBG futures ticker consist of 4 characters, for example, "XPM3" would indicate the Australia SPI 200 index futures expiring in Jun 2023.
+BBG futures ticker consist of usually 4 characters, for example, "XPM3" would indicate the Australia SPI 200 index futures expiring in Jun 2023.
 XP doesn't change and means "Australia SPI 200".
 "M" refers to the month June and "3" is the year 2023.

 Similarly "HIJ3" would indicate the HSI futures April 2023.